rjwalls/CS4401-notes/2099-01-04-shellcode.md

  - `movb $0xb,%al`: By convention, register `eax` holds the index in the syscall table of the desired syscall.
 This let's the hardware/OS know which syscall to execute.
 Why do we use a `movb` instruction here instead of `movl
-$0xb, %rax`?
+$0xb, %eax`?
 Answer: the latter instruction includes a 0x0 byte.
  - `movl %esi,%ebx`: Register `ebx` holds the first argument to the syscall, i.e., the address of the "/bin/sh" string.
  - `leal 0x8(%esi),%ecx`: `ecx` holds the second The second argument, i.e., the